Bill Freehan: Post-playing career

 After retiring as a player, Freehan coached Tigers catcher Lance Parrish on the fine points of playing his position.
 In 1978, Freehan was one of seven members of the inaugural class of inductees to the University of Michigan Athletic Hall of Honor.
 He served as a color commentator for Seattle Mariners broadcasts from 1979 to 1980, and for Tigers broadcasts on PASS Sports television from 1984 to 1985.
 He subsequently returned to the University of Michigan as head coach of the baseball team from 1989 to 1995.
 He went back to the Tigers as a catching instructor in 2002, serving in that capacity for three seasons before retiring.

 Personal life

 Freehan married Patricia O’Brien on February 23, 1963.
 She was the sister of Dan O'Brien and they met while in high school.
 Together, they had three children: Corey Sue, Kelley, and Cathy.
 He and his wife relocated to Bloomfield Hills, Michigan, during their later years.

 Freehan was diagnosed with Alzheimer's disease in his later years.
-In October 2018, it was revealed Freehan was in hospice care at his home in Northern Michigan.
+In October 2018, it was revealed Freehan was in hospice care at his home in Petoskey, Michigan.
 He died on August 19, 2021, from the disease at the age of 79.